inem/make-handbook/modern-make-handbook-en.md

 dbmigrate: db-migrate
 ```

-Sometimes it is hard to come up with handy name for a shortcut.
-In this case just create a bunch of aliases and keep the most used one after a while.
+Sometimes it is hard to come up with a handy name for a shortcut.
+In this case, just create a bunch of aliases and keep the most used one after a while.

 <div style="page-break-after: always;"></div>
 ## 6. Multiline commands